Title

 Presidential Decree No. 907 grants civil service eligibility to college honor graduates in the Philippines, aiming to involve the youth in national endeavors and improve the quality of the civil service, with the implementation entrusted to the Civil Service Commission.

-Honor graduates from schools, colleges, and universities of good standing as determined by the Secretary of Education and Culture are covered.
+Honor graduates of four-year or longer courses from schools, colleges, and universities of good standing, as determined by the Secretary of Education and Culture.

 Analyze Cases Smarter, Faster